ovu/wikicontent/vim.md

 	:messages

+###Delete all lines that matches a pattern

+:g/console.log/d

+###Replace text inside a selection

+1. Select the text
+2. Execute the command

+:s/oldText/newText/g

 ###YouCompleteMe configuration

 After installing the plugin a configuration file should be added in the root directory where YouCompleteMe should offer to complete the code.